-While there has been a long history of CA-based models that account for psychological phenomena, there has been little work in developing large scale neural simulations of CA activity.
-These systems are based on idealised models of CA behavior.
+While there has been little work in developing large scale neural simulations of CA activity, there has been a long history of CA-based models that account for psychological phenomena.
+These systems are based on idealised models of CA behaviour.
 A good example of such a model is the TRACE system [Kaplan et al., 1991].
 Another model shows how a letter matching task might be done [Dalenoort, 1985].

 The system described below can be thought of as a bridge from older idealised CA models for psychological tasks to neural processing models of CAs.
-The neural models are capable of learning symbols based on environmental stimulus [Braitenberg, 1989, Huyck, 2004, Palm, 1990, Sakurai, 1998].
+The neural models are capable of learning symbols based on envrionmental stimulus [Braitenberg, 1989, Huyck, 2004, Palm, 1990, Sakurai, 1998].